-What I Wish I’d Known Before: Transferring GI Bill to Dependent
+What I Wish I’d Known Before: Transferring GI Bill Benefits to a Dependent

 Perhaps you are an Airman whose wife wants to go back to school and get her Master’s degree.
 Maybe you are a senior in high school contemplating a four-year university whose mom is a Marine.

 Regardless of the type of higher or supplemental education being sought, finding ways to finance it can be a strain on the bank account.
-Luckily, for some with a direct military affiliation, there are options available to ease the burden, options that can be extended to dependent spouses and children.
+Luckily, for some with a direct military affiliation, there are options available to ease the burden, options that can be transferred such as the Post-9/11 GI Bill to dependent spouses and children.

 In order to give Post 9-11 GI Bill Benefits – either all of it or only a portion of the allotted 36 months – to a qualified dependent, the service member must currently be on active duty status.
 Benefits CANNOT be transferred after retirement.
 In addition, all of the following facts must be true:

-- The service member has completed at least six years of service on the date the request is approved.
+- Has completed at least 6 years of service on the date the request is approved

-- The service member agrees to add four more years of service or already has at least four years of service left in their current commitment.
+- Agrees to add 4 more years of service or already has at least 4 years of service left in their current commitment

-- The person receiving benefits is enrolled in DEERS (Defense Enrollment Eligibility Report System).
+In addition, the person receiving the benefits must be enrolled in DEERS (Defense Enrollment Eligibility Report System).

 While that list covers the requirements to initiate transfer, there is also some pertinent information regarding benefits that you should be aware of:

 - Children may only use transferred benefits once they have either turned 18 or received a high school diploma.
-The service member has to have completed at least ten years of service first.
+The service member has to have completed at least 10 years of service first.

 - There are stipulations for the amount of time a dependent has to use their transferred benefits.